reactjs/react.dev/src/content/reference/react/lazy.md

 #### Returns {/*returns*/}

-`lazy` returns a React component you can render in your tree.
-While the code for the lazy component is still loading, attempting to render it will *suspend.* Use [`<Suspense>`](/reference/react/Suspense) to display a loading indicator while it's loading.
+`lazy` returns a React Component you can render in your tree.
+While the code for the lazy Component is still loading, attempting to render it will *suspend.* Use [`<Suspense>`](/reference/react/Suspense) to display a loading indicator while it's loading.

 ---